 B. Adjacent and surrounding land uses.

-Figure 5 an aerial photo of the site and surroundings with various existing development and subdivisions identified to provide further reference as to the site's location and surroundings.
+Figure 6 is an aerial photo of the site and surroundings with various existing development and subdivisions identified to provide further reference as to the site's location and surroundings.

-Figure 5

-Existing Surrounding Development
+Figure 6 Existing Surrounding Development